XiaofengdiZhu/GigavoltDoc/src/en/expand/memory_banks/list_memory_bank.md

         new IOPort(1, 32, "Right Index", "")
     ], false, true),
         new ElectricConnection(ElectricConnectorDirection.Bottom, ElectricConnectorType.Input, ElectricConnectionDisplayMode.Hide, [
-        new IOPort(1, 32, "Synchronous Operations, details is in the table below.", "") ], false, true),
+        new IOPort(1, 32, "Synchronous Operations, details are in the table below.", "") ], false, true),
     new ElectricConnection(ElectricConnectorDirection.Left, ElectricConnectorType.Input, ElectricConnectionDisplayMode.Hide, [
         new IOPort(1, 32, "Left Index", "")